ChrisWu132/labLM/docs/prd/lab6-workflow-builder-prd.md

 - All nodes have required inputs connected
 - No circular dependencies exist
 - All node configurations are complete
-- At least one Start node and one End node exist
+- At least one Start (or Input) node and one End (or Output) node exist

 ### Non-Functional Requirements